XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 Transport Network.
 Network slice requirement parameters are also necessary for the definition of transport network northbound interface.
-NSMF delivers SLA/QoS related parameters and mapping related parameters to IETF controller through NBI;
+NSMF delivers SLA/QoS related parameters and mapping related parameters to IETF NSC through the IETF Network Slice Service Interface.

 3GPP TN NSSMF will request the IETF Network Slice service adding in the IETF Network Slice service request some slice identifier to the